reubence/Google-DSC-Workshop-2020/README.md

   </a>

   <p >
-This repo contains the python notebooks and the datasets used during the DSC Workshop where I Successfully taught several Data Science/Analysis techniques as part of a six-hour workshop for which I was invited as a speaker/instructor.
+This repo contains python notebooks and datasets used during the DSC Workshop where I Successfully taught several Data Science/Analysis techniques as part of a six-hour workshop for which I was invited as a speaker/instructor.
 The workshop was conducted through Developer Students Club by Google at Atharva College of Engineering, Malad.

 Topics covered included – EDA, Visualisation, Training and Testing, Evaluating performance, Machine Learning Algorithms, Basics of Pandas in python, etc.
     <br />